thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

   2 |        1 | Oscar | Best Achievement in Music Written for Motion Pictures, Original Song | 2014-03-01 16:00:00-08
 ```
 Now, a change to a customer's last name only requires a change to one record.

+Since the 1970s, relational database systems have been used to manage all kinds of information—financial, manufacturing, logistical, personal, government, communication, public, and private information.
+By structuring information into tables with rows and columns, computers can quickly and efficiently store and retrieve insanely large amounts data.

 ### Exercise